Kikoku/web-integration-api-docs/source/includes/_locations.md

 (WIAPI => {
   const API = new WIAPI('test-integration'); // Note: Replace 'test-integration' with your actual integration identifier.
   API.insert('content', (elem, meta) => {
-    // This element is will only insert on to Dealer.com pages created for your purposes.
+    // This element is will only insert on pages created by us for your purposes.
     // It may also be present on pages created for another integration.
   });
 })(window.DDC.API);